Inside The Twisted Logic Of Anti-Maskers

-While there’s still a lot we don’t know about the coronavirus, we’ve learned a few key facts since it hit the U.S. about eight months ago.
+While there’s still a lot we don’t know about the coronavirus, we’ve learned a few key facts since it hit the U.S. early this year.
 Chief among them is that, according to the CDC and most medical experts, masks are extremely effective in protecting against the disease when worn correctly.
 They create a physical barrier to virus-carrying respiratory droplets, so when you are in close proximity to someone else, your mask protects them and their mask protects you.
 This is particularly important because asymptomatic spread of coronavirus is disturbingly common, and experts say masking is crucial when social distancing is impossible.

 Advertisement